A nanny is a professional carer who looks after children in the children’s own home.

 - Has the nanny worked with other children the same age as yours?

 - How many children has the nanny worked with at the one time?

 The nanny’s qualifications and references

-All nannies should have a current first aid certificate.
-You might also want a nanny to have qualifications in early childhood.
+All nannies should have a current first aid certificate and a state or territory working with children check.
+You might also want a nanny with qualifications in early childhood.